spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/install.md

 1. Log in to the vCenter Server by using vSphere Client.

-2. Navigate to the Datacenter and locate your VM instance.
+2. Navigate to the Datacenter and locate your Palette VM instances.
+The VMs are prefixed with the name you provided during the installation.
+For example, if you provided `spectro-mgmt-cluster` as the name, the VMs are named `spectro-mgmt-cluster-`, followed by a unique set of alphanumeric values.
+Verify three nodes are arvailable.

-3. Select the VM to access its details page, and verify three nodes are listed.

-4. Open a web browser session, and use the IP address provided in Enterprise Cluster Details at the completion of the installation to connect to the Palette system console.
+3. Open a web browser session, and use the IP address provided in Enterprise Cluster Details at the completion of the installation to connect to the Palette system console.
 Copy the IP address to the address bar and append `/system`.

-5. Log in using your credentials.
+4. Log in using your credentials.

-6. A **Summary** page will be displayed that contains a tile with a **Go to Tenant Management** button.
+5. A **Summary** page will be displayed that contains a tile with a **Go to Tenant Management** button.
 After initial installation, the **Summary** page shows there are zero tenants.

 ## Next Steps